rohanrajpal/blog/_posts/2020-06-17-expedia-internship-experience.md

   - aspect: "0.74"
     image_path: "images/expedia/experience/setup-2.jpg"
 ---
-These summers, I interned at a one of the largest travel companies of the world, Expedia.
+These summers, I interned at one of the largest travel companies of the world, Expedia.
 Who knew during a pandemic when travel is at an all time low, Expedia had a great intern program planned for us!

 Luckily, my [previous intern]({{ site.baseurl }}/gsoc/2019/08/12/GSoC-with-VideoLAN.html) was remote too, so I was kind of used to work from home.
 In this internship, I majorly worked on cloud and data engineering.